These Additions are six in number, comprising 107 verses not occurring in

 But we have seen how that the translation of our book exhibits undeniably a knowledge and command of Greek."

-suggests an Egyptian Jew," implying, presumably, that Lysimachus had
+an Egyptian Jew," implying, presumably, that Lysimachus had been residing

-been residing in Jerusalem and had learned Hebrew, thereby being in a position
+in Jerusalem and had learned Hebrew, thereby being in a position to make the

 But this, after all, is only an assumption.